From 11:59pm Thursday 15 July restrictions across Victoria have changed

 Some people who have past experiences of trauma are unable to wear a face mask due to psychological impacts.
-This is a lawful reason not to wear a face mask when you leave home.
+This is a lawful reason not to wear a face mask.
 You do not need to carry or produce evidence proving that you are eligible for this exception.

 Can I take my face mask off if someone I am communicating with can’t hear me?